4lg4/reactor-email-page/README.md

 - [] Improve the local setup.
 Currently, we have API and Frontend separated in different repositories to have automated validations easier, simulating a real microfrontend scenario.
 However it increases complexity to run that locally.
 Create a `docker-compose.yml` with this setup can be helpful;
 - [] Add different layers of test, such as performance and E2E tests;
-- [] Add more scenarios for the Storybook, simulating how the components should work in different cases;
+- [] Add more scenarios for the StorybookJS, simulating how the components should work in different cases;
 - [] Service discovery integration with the API, such as `consul`, with fallback for `.env`.
 This will make the application decoupled with the code and configuration, avoiding unnecessary deployment in case of the configuration changes;